dfreilich/summaries/CleanCode.md

 All too often, comments can be wrong, copy-paste errors, or just mess up with the code.
 Restrict what you can.

 ## Chapter 5: Formatting
+Code formatting is important; it is about communicating the message that you are serious.
+Look at the size of files, and try to make sure you are in the average, if that much.
+It is possible to build significant systems (such as `FitNesse`) in files that are typically 200 lines long.
+Try and keep your lines short.
+Indentation makes code easier to see, and prefer keeping functions expanded to collapsing them.

+Think of every file as a newspaper article.
+The name should explain what it's about, and sufficient to tell people whether they are in the right module or not.

+Be conscious of vertical density and openness: Have a blank line separating every function, imports, etc. At the same time, try and make sure that relevant properties are connected, and not separated by extraneous comments.

+Limit **vertical distance** &rarr; Make sure concepts closely related are kept vertically close to each other.
+Declare variables as close to their usage as possible.
+Keep dependent functions close (one function that calls another function).
+Keep code that has conceptual affinity, like similar functions, close.

+Every team should agree upon a single formatting style, and then use that.
+A good software system is composed of a set of documents that read nicely, with a consistent and smooth style.

 ## Chapter 6: Objects and Data Structures
 ## Chapter 7: Error Handling
 ## Chapter 8: Boundaries